jerkean2139/agent_mob_v3/README.md

-# AgentMob V3 Setup
+# AgentMob V3

-1. Unzip
-2. Open `Openmanus Ui Voice.html`
-3. Fill in `.env` keys
-4. Done!
+This is your working version.
+Deploy it using GitHub Pages or Live Server.